+- 1 While playing a track within a group whose order you want to change, enter the menu and select "EDIT" "Move" "

+: Move" "

-- 1 While playing the track you want to move enter the menu and select "EDIT" "Move" " Move". - 2 Slide the jog lever repeatedly to select a destination point on the disc, and then press the jog lever to enter the selection.
+: Move". - 2 Slide the jog lever repeatedly to select a destination point on the disc, and then press to enter the selection.